plone/training/mastering_plone/zpt.rst

                 plone_view context/@@plone;"

 ``@@plone_context_state``
-    The BrowserView :py:class:`plone.app.layout.globals.context.ContextState` holds useful methods having to do with the current context object such as :py:meth:`is_default_page`
+    The BrowserView :class:`plone.app.layout.globals.context.ContextState` holds useful methods having to do with the current context object such as :meth:`is_default_page`

 ``@@plone_portal_state``
-    The BrowserView :py:class:`plone.app.layout.globals.portal.PortalState` holds methods for the portal like :py:meth:`portal_url`
+    The BrowserView :class:`plone.app.layout.globals.portal.PortalState` holds methods for the portal like :meth:`portal_url`

 ``@@plone_tools``
-    The BrowserView :py:class:`plone.app.layout.globals.tools.Tools` gives access to the most important tools like ``plone_tools/catalog``
+    The BrowserView :class:`plone.app.layout.globals.tools.Tools` gives access to the most important tools like ``plone_tools/catalog``

 These are very widely used and there are many more.